Detection of Kardar-Parisi-Zhang hydrodynamics in a quantum Heisenberg spin-$1/2$ chain: Results

 In measuring the low-energy KCuF$_3$ neutron spectrum, we also noticed a previously unreported feature, shown in Fig.~\ref{flo:Spectra}: as temperature increases, the dispersion around $Q=0$ softens.
 In other words, the split between $\pm Q$ modes increases, showing a decreased dispersion velocity: $190(20)$~meV$\cdot$\AA~at $100$~K (within uncertainty of the theoretical $T=0$ velocity $207$~meV$\cdot$\AA) to $84(9)$~meV$\cdot$\AA~at $300$~K. This feature is also captured by the MPS simulations, as shown in Fig.~\ref{flo:Spectra}g-l.
-This temperature dependent mode softening has not been noticed before, and indicates that the excitation velocity is renormalized by interaction with other quasiparticles; a well-studied example of how low-energy quasiparticle velocities can be renormalized by interactions is the Dirac point in graphene.\cite{Gonzalez_1999} We leave it an open question how this mode softening may relate to KPZ physics.
+This temperature dependent mode softening has not been noticed before, and indicates that the excitation velocity is renormalized by interaction with other quasiparticles; such spin wave velocity renormalization also exists in the two-dimensional quantum Heisenberg antiferromagnet.\cite{Chakravarty1989} We leave it an open question whether this mode softening may relate to KPZ physics or be an apparent shift from broadening by material-dependent damping.